Alice Fest returns to Durham, N.C., on Sunday, March 10, 2019!

 What is Alice Fest?

 Alice Fest is a one-day film festival.
 The tagline is “Films by women.
 For everyone.”
-It is typically held in March in honor of Women’s History Month in the Full Frame Theater in Durham, N.C., in association with the Center for Documentary Studies at Duke University and the Southern Documentary Fund.
+It is typically held in March in honor of Women’s History Month in the Full Frame Theater in Durham, N.C., in association with the Center for Documentary Studies at Duke University.

 Alice Fest is free and open to the public.